-The term "Bonds" means collectively the initial Bonds as described and defined in Section 2 of this Resolution, and all substitute bonds exchanged therefor and other substitute bonds as provided for in this Resolution.
+The term "Bonds" means collectively the Bonds initially authorized to be issued by this Bond Resolution, and all substitute bonds exchanged therefor and all other substitute bonds and replacement bonds as provided for in this Bond Resolution.

 The term "Contracting Parties" means the Initial Contracting Parties and any other entity which becomes an Additional Contracting Party and therefore a Contracting Party pursuant to the Initial Contract.